inkcodesign/inkstylelibrary01/_messaging/04-voice.md

 permalink: "/voice/"
 ---

-**INK's voice reflects our brand personality and should come through in all INK marketing content (e.g. blogs, social media, digital ads, email marketing).**
+INK's voice reflects our brand personality and should come through in all INK marketing content (e.g. blogs, social media, digital ads, email marketing).

+---
+#### **Voice Characteristics**

-* Balances friendly and serious
+* Friendly and conversational but also whip smart
-* Confident
-* Straightforward, clear
-* Approachable and conversational in a way that does not downplay our skillset or expertise
+* Confident, but never in a know-it-all sort of way
+* Straightforward, clear without being overly simplistic or downplaying our skillset or expertise
-* Witty, clever, smart-funny
+* Witty, smart-funny
 * Positive

 ---